 The Council meets annually to evaluate the state of the City.
 Based on data, discussions with staff, and public input, the Council sets priorities which guide Greeley City government for the upcoming year.
-The Council's Priorities are available for review on the City Manager's Work Program page.
-The Work Program highlights major work activity assigned to City staff in order to accomplish the Council's current priorities.

 In addition to their annual meeting, the Council also meets regularly to conduct City business.